nbtin/edge-detection/README.md

 ## Usage

 1. Download the executable file from the Releases page.
 2. Download the dll files from the OpenCV library and place them in the same directory as the executable file.

+    If you can not find the dll files, you can download them from [here](https://drive.google.com/drive/folders/1B0Sp3VyLvApH-LjP5NbuXux9ckwSwYE9).
 3. Run the executable file from the command line with the `help` flag to see the usage instructions.
 Just replace the exe filename with the one you downloaded from my Releases page.

    <img src="imgs/usage.png">

 ## Examples